X-ray photoelectron spectroscopy: Laboratory based XPS

-In laboratory systems, either 10–30 mm beam diameter non-monochromatic Al Kα or Mg Kα anode radiation is used, or a focused 20-500 micrometer diameter beam single wavelength Al Kα monochromatised radiation.
+In laboratory systems, either 10–30 mm beam diameter non-monochromatic Al Kα or Mg Kα anode radiation is used, or a focused 20–500 micrometer diameter beam single wavelength Al Kα monochromatised radiation.
 Monochromatic Al Kα X-rays are normally produced by diffracting and focusing a beam of non-monochromatic X-rays off of a thin disc of natural, crystalline quartz with a <1010> orientation.
-The resulting wavelength is 8.3386 angstroms (0.83386 nm) which corresponds to a photon energy of 1486.7 eV.
-Aluminum Kα X-rays have an intrinsic full width at half maximum (FWHM) of 0.43 eV, centered on 1486.7 eV (E/ΔE = 3457).
-For a well–optimized monochromator, the energy width of the monochromated aluminum Kα X-rays is 0.16 eV, but energy broadening in common electron energy analyzers (spectrometers) produces an ultimate energy resolution on the order of FWHM=0.25 eV which, in effect, is the ultimate energy resolution of most commercial systems.
-When working under practical, everyday conditions, high energy-resolution settings will produce peak widths (FWHM) between 0.4 and 0.6 eV for various pure elements and some compounds.
-For example, in a spectrum obtained in 1 minute at a pass energy of 20 eV using monochromated aluminum Kα X-rays, the Ag 3d5/2 peak for a clean silver film or foil will typically have a FWHM of 0.45 eV.
+The resulting wavelength is 8.3386 angstroms (0.83386 nm) corresponding to a 1486.7 eV photon energy.
+Aluminum Kα X-rays have an intrinsic full width at half maximum (FWHM) of 0.43 eV, centered at 1486.7 eV (E/ΔE = 3457).
+For a well–optimized monochromator, the energy width of the monochromated aluminum Kα X-rays is 0.16 eV, but energy broadening in common electron energy analyzers (spectrometers) produces an ultimate energy resolution on the order of FWHM=0.25 eV which is the ultimate energy resolution of most commercial systems.
+Under practical conditions, high energy-resolution settings produce peak widths (FWHM) between 0.4 and 0.6 eV for various elements and some compounds.
+For example, in a spectrum obtained for one minute at 20 eV pass energy using monochromated aluminum Kα X-rays, the Ag 3d5/2 peak for a clean silver film or foil will typically have a FWHM of 0.45 eV.
 Non-monochromatic magnesium X-rays have a wavelength of 9.89 angstroms (0.989 nm) which corresponds to a photon energy of 1253 eV.
-The energy width of the non-monochromated X-ray is roughly 0.70 eV, which, in effect is the ultimate energy resolution of a system using non-monochromatic X-rays.
-Non-monochromatic X-ray sources do not use any crystals to diffract the X-rays which allows all primary X-rays lines and the full range of high-energy Bremsstrahlung X-rays (1–12 keV) to reach the surface.
+The energy width of the non-monochromated X-ray is roughly 0.70 eV, which is the ultimate energy resolution of a system using non-monochromatic X-rays.
+Non-monochromatic X-ray sources do not use any crystal to diffract the X-rays allowing all primary X-rays lines and the full range of high-energy Bremsstrahlung X-rays (1–12 keV) to reach the surface.
 The ultimate energy resolution (FWHM) when using a non-monochromatic Mg Kα source is 0.9–1.0 eV, which includes some contribution from spectrometer-induced broadening.